DADU Builders in Seattle — How to Find the Right Contractor

 Here’s a real-world sequence for a straightforward Seattle DADU project:

-- Design and pre-application (4–8 weeks): Plans produced, site survey completed, geotechnical report obtained if required by slope or soil conditions.
+- Design and pre-application (4–8 weeks): Plans produced, site survey completed, geotechnical report obtained if slope or soil conditions require it.

 - SDCI permit application submission: Day 1 of the official clock.

-- Initial SDCI review (6–14 weeks): Seattle’s current review times vary.
-Simple DADUs using the city’s pre-approved standard plans can move faster.
+- Initial SDCI review (6–14 weeks): Review times vary.
+Simple DADUs using the city’s pre-approved standard plans move faster.
 Custom designs take longer and often generate a correction notice.

 - Correction response (2–4 weeks): Applicant revises and resubmits based on reviewer comments.

-- Second review and permit issuance (2–6 weeks): Most projects are approved at this stage.
+- Second review and permit issuance (2–6 weeks): Most projects get approved at this stage.

 - Construction (3–6 months): Depends on size, site complexity, and contractor workload.